Birth Injuries From Maternal Infections

 In cases where a baby is born with an infection or multiple infections, doctors need to recognize any health problems immediately and enact a follow-up care plan (including needed treatments) to prevent additional damage when possible.

 If doctors do not properly diagnose a maternal infection and/or fail to treat the birth injury it causes, they may have committed medical malpractice.
+A birth injury lawyer can help determine if you have a case.

 Compensation for Preventable Birth Injuries From Maternal Infections